abilandz/PH8124/Lecture_4/Lecture_4.md

 ### 2. Command chain: **&&** and **||** <a name="chain"></a>
 Since every command in **Linux** and **Bash** has the exit status, it is possible programmatically to branch the code execution, depending on whether a command has executed successfully (exit status 0), or has failed during execution with some error status (exit status 1..
 255).
 For instance, we would like multiple commands to execute one after another, but only if all of them execute successfully.
-As soon as one command has failed, we would immediately to abort the execution of all subsequent commands.
+As soon as one command has failed, we would like immediately to abort the execution of all subsequent commands.
 In **Bash**, we can achieve that with the _command chain_.

 The command chain is a sequence of commands separated either with ```&&``` or ```||``` operators.
 If two commands are chained by ```&&```, the second command will be executed only if the first one executed successfully.
 For instance: